Skip to main content

 Platform

-Securely reach private services from anywhere in Connic: connectors, LLM providers, and your own tools and middlewares, without opening inbound firewall rules.
+Securely reach private services from anywhere in Connic: connectors, LLM providers, MCP servers, and your own tools and middlewares, without opening inbound firewall rules.

 Last updated